aibor/virtrun/README.md

 go test binaries.
 Virtrun tries to provide all required linked libraries of the binaries in the QEMU guest.

-Depending on the presence of GOARCH or the runtime arch, the correct qemu-system binary and machine type is used.
+Depending on the presence of QEMU_ARCH, GOARCH or the runtime arch, the correct qemu-system binary and machine type is used.
 KVM is enabled if present and accessible.
 Those things can be overridden by flags.
 See "virtrun -help" for all flags.